Decluttering vs Organizing: Expert Tips for your Home

 Decluttering vs. Organizing: What’s the Difference and Where to Start

-As a professional home organizer in Chicagoland, I often hear people use the terms “decluttering” and “organizing” interchangeably.
-While they may seem like the same thing, they’re actually two very different processes—and trying to tackle both at the same time can feel overwhelming.
-Let’s break down the difference, offer some helpful tips, and guide you on where to start so you can turn your home into a clutter-free and organized sanctuary.
+As a professional home organizer serving Chicago’s North Shore, I often hear clients use the terms “decluttering” and “organizing” interchangeably.
+While related, these are two very different processes.
+Understanding the difference—and knowing where to start—can help you turn your home into a clutter-free, organized sanctuary.

 What Is Decluttering?

 Decluttering is the process of removing unnecessary or unwanted items from your home.
 It’s all about deciding what no longer serves you or your space and letting it go.
-Think of decluttering as an object cleanse for your home, where you’re getting rid of items that don’t add value to your life anymore.
+Think of decluttering as a cleanse for your home, clearing out items that no longer add value to your life.

-Sorting through your closet to donate clothes you no longer wear.
+Sort through your closet and donate clothes you no longer wear.

 What Is Organizing?